ForestHub Logo ForestHub Logo ForestHub

 How is orchestration different from a simple inference loop?

 A simple inference loop reads a sensor, runs one model, and outputs a result.
 Orchestration adds decision logic between steps: conditional model selection, multi-sensor fusion, threshold-based escalation, and feedback loops.
-It is firmware architecture, not just a function call.
+At the microcontroller tier, this is a firmware architecture pattern, not just a function call.

 Related Hardware Guides